lwiest/Atari6502Assembler/readme.md

 ## Build Instructions

 ### Prerequisites
-* You have Java SDK 5 (or higher) installed on your system.
+* You have Java SDK 5 or higher installed on your system.

 ### Instructions
-1. Download this project's ZIP file from GitHub and unzip it to a temporary folder.
+1. Download this project&rsquo;s ZIP file from GitHub.
+2. Unzip it to a temporary folder.

-2. **To work with the Atari 6502 Assembler source code in your Eclipse IDE**, import the `Atari6502Assembler` project in your Eclipse IDE from the temporary folder, choosing as import source _General > Existing Projects into Workspace_.
+3. **To work with the _Atari 6502 Assembler_ source code in your Eclipse IDE**, import the `Atari6502Assembler` project into your Eclipse IDE from the temporary folder, choosing as import source _General > Existing Projects into Workspace_.

-3. **To compile Atari 6502 Assembler into a convenient JAR file** (Windows only), open a command prompt in the temporary folder and enter
+4. **To compile _Atari 6502 Assembler_ into a convenient JAR file** (Windows only), open a command prompt in the temporary folder and enter
    ```
    makejar
    ```
    This produces the `Atari6502Assembler.jar` file, containing the compiled Atari 6502 Assembler.

-   (Note that the environment variable JAVA_HOME must point to the installation folder of your Java SDK.)
+   (Note that the environment variable `JAVA_HOME` must point to the installation folder of your Java SDK.)

 ## License